-11. Install, Update and Upgrade
+11. Install, Update, and Upgrade

-It’s easy and effortless to install and update systems or any third-party software in Linux.
+It’s easy to install and update systems or any third-party software in Linux.
 All the software and system update files are included in a centralized repository, making it safe and more accessible to update the system and software.

-12. Different Flavors for Different Need
+12. Different Flavors for Different Needs

 13. Linux vs. Windows: Gaming Area